ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

 ### Set up your secure database of sensitive information

-1. Structure the sensitive data you want to use for EDM in a .csv file.
+1. Identify the sensitive information you want to use.
+Export the data to a tool, such as Excel, that can be saved as a .csv file).

+2. Structure the sensitive data in the .csv file.
 Make sure the first row of the .csv file includes the names of the fields you'll use for EDM.
 For example, you might have field names, such as `id`, `firstname`, `lastname`, and so on.
 Keep the following limits in mind:

     - The data file can include up to ten million rows of sensitive data across all data sources.
     - The data file can include up to 32 fields per data source.
     - The data file can include up to five indexed columns per data source.
     - Data refresh for each data source can occur weekly (but not more often during preview).

-    As an example, we use a database called *SampleDataStore.csv*.
-This database includes columns, such as *id*, *firstname*, *lastname*, *title*, and so on.
+    As an example, we our .csv file is called *SampleDataStore.csv*.
+It includes columns, such as *id*, *firstname*, *lastname*, *title*, and so on.

-2. Set up a file in .xml format that represents the schema for your data file.
+3. Set up a file in .xml format that represents the schema for your data file.
 Name this schema file `edm.xml`.
 As an example, the following .xml file defines the schema for our example *SampleDataStore* database.

     ```
     <?xml version="1.0" encoding="utf-8"?>